-NON-MARITAL PROPERTY: This includes any property owned by one spouse prior to the marriage or after separation, or property acquired during the marriage by gift or inheritance from other than your spouse.
-Thus, if you received \$25,000 during marriage from your grand for this estate and place in solely in your name at the bank it will be your bank account.
-However, if the bank account increased in value during the marriage, the increase is marital property.
+NON-MARITAL PROPERTY: This includes all property owned by one spouse prior to the marriage or after separation, or property acquired during the marriage by gift or inheritance from other than your spouse.
+Thus, if you received \$25,000 during marriage from your grandfather's estate and placed solely in your name at the bank it will be your bank account.
+However, if the bank account increased in value during the marriage, the increase is maritalproperty.